Phil Craig: Leader of South Africa’s Referendum Party

 54:15.25 – Brian David Crane

 Economic line.
-Thank you yeah Do you ever do you do do you have do do you do?
-But do you ever worry about your safety in South Africa like Andre de reuter left.
-Do you?
-Yeah, that is a concern for you as far as you’re being an activist and talking about these sorts of things.
-Because I think that’s part of the rationale with the da is they don’t necessarily believe that the a and c would um adhere to or listen to a referendum vote.
+Thank you.
+Do you ever worry about your safety in South Africa like André de Ruyter left.
+That is a concern for you as far as you’re being an activist and talking about these sorts of things.
+Because I think that’s part of the rationale with the DA is they don’t necessarily believe that the A and C would adhere to or listen to a referendum vote.

 54:39.29 – Phil Craig

-Sure? yeah, ironically I don’t think the a as we alluded to earlier the an c aren’t really the problem I think the anc through gritted teeth and very begrudgingly would listen to a referendum vote I think that the Anc has got enough of that legacy.
-And and and ah and a sort of a view of itself and a place in the wider world in terms of its history that it would find it extraordinarily difficult suddenly to become the imperial power you know and and and effectively colonize the western cape you know nobody wants us here.
-But we’re going to force ourselves onto the western cape against their will.
+Sure.
+Ironically, I don’t think as we alluded to earlier the ANC aren’t really the problem.
+I think the ANC through gritted teeth and very begrudgingly would listen to a referendum vote I think that the ANC has got enough of that legacy.
+And a sort of a view of itself, and a place in the wider world in terms of its history that it would find it extraordinarily difficult suddenly to become the imperial power and effectively colonize the Western Cape nobody wants us here.
+But we’re going to force ourselves onto the Western Cape against their will.

 55:03.45 – Brian David Crane